google/blockly-samples/codelabs/custom_generator/custom_generator.md

 In this codelab you:
 - Built a custom language generator to generate JSON.
 - Defined block generators for built in blocks and for custom blocks.
-- Used your generator in the playground.
+- Used your generator in a sample app.
 - Learned how to use the core generator functions: `statementToCode`, `valueToCode`, `blockToCode`, and `getFieldValue`.
 - Learned how to generate code for stacks of blocks.